Force over Distance: Chapter 42

 It looked away.

-“I thought you might understand,” it said quietly.
+“I thought you might understand,” it said.
 “I thought, maybe, you had.
 In the hallway.
 When I called you Everett.
 When you told me you’d prevent the destruction of Nicholas Rush, as though he were someone else.”

-“You are not.
+“You.
+Are not.
 Him.
-You’re the thing destroying him,” Young growled.
+You’re the thing destroying him.”

 “I’m saving him.
 Saving myself.
 The only way I can.”

 “What about Mandy?”
-Rush asked softly.
-“What about Ginn, and Dr. Franklin?”
+Rush asked.
+“What about Ginn and Dr. Franklin?”

 “We’ll figure something out.”
-Young tried to keep the desperation, the confusion out of his voice.
+Young tried to keep his desperation, his confusion out of his voice.
 “They weren’t your fault, all right?
-What happened to them?
 It wasn’t you who killed them.
 You don’t need to make some kind of karmic trade.”

 “What about the AI?
 It continues forever, failing to fulfill its mission?
 Its purpose?
 I woke it up.
 I gave it meaning.
 I can’t take that away.
 I won’t.”

 “You’re saying that because you’re the AI.
-Partially.
 We can damn well take away your meaning whenever it suits us.
-You’re a fucking machine.
+You’re a machine.
 You don’t have meaning.
 You don’t have feelings.
-Not really.
-If you did, you couldn’t have put yourself—put Rush through as much shit as it has.
+If you did, you couldn’t have put yourself—put Rush—through as much shit as it has.
 As you have.
 Fuck.”

-“It does get complicated,” it said quietly, “when we combine into one.”
+“It does get complicated,” it said, “when we combine.”

-The wind had picked up again and was raking through their hair, carrying with it the smell of the sea.
+The wind picked up, raking through their hair, carrying with it the smell of the sea.

-“Jesus Christ,” Young said, burying his face in his hands.
+Young buried his face in his hands.
 He tried to pull a deep breath past the tightness in his throat.

 “I’m not letting him go, and I’m not letting him combine with the AI.”

-It looked at him steadily.
+It regarded him steadily.
 “Y’will.
 You’ll have to.”

 Young shook his head.